chrishumboldt/Webplate/README.md

 https://github.com/chrishumboldt/Rocket-Command

-## Migration
+## Webplate Migration
-While version 4 has many of the same core features as version 3, it is not recommended that you try and migrate.
-Version 4 has many philosophical and developmental differences, from the the altered Web namespace to the build tools.
-Version 3 will however be branched and maintained for bug fixes.
+While Webplate has many of the same core features as Rocket, it is not recommended that you try and migrate.
+Rocket has many philosophical and developmental differences, from the the altered Rocket namespace to the build tools.
+Webplate will however be branched and maintained for bug fixes.

 If you wish to attempt a migration do so only for smaller projects as for larger projects it would be not be wise, even though it is technically possible.